jdtonkin/tonkinlab/content/project/networks/index.md

 date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "Towards prediction of ecological networks; understanding the context dependency of interactions in networks."
+summary = "Species interaction networks, spatial ecological networks, and networks of networks."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`